JuanpaG94/paylist/README.md

-# Paylist App
+# Paylist Mobile Application
-Paylist is a mobile application for iOS and Android made in Flutter Framework.
-This is also my final graduate work in Software Engineering
+Paylist is a mobile application made for both iOS and Android with React Native technology.
+This is also my final graduate work in Software Engineering.